zalando-nakadi/reactive-nakadi/README.md

 ## TODO
 There is still a lot of work to be done on this, but some of the high level outstanding tasks include:
 - Configurable connection retries to Nakadi
-- Persistance of consumer Cursor.
+- Persistence of consumer Cursor.
 Nakadi plans to support consumer commits in later high level API versions
 - Unit / integration tests
+- Some documentation

 ## Example Usage